Railo888/odin-recipes/README.md

-I'm currently doing an assignment that contains all things I've got so far through Odin project, and I will demonstrate html basics, how to use terminal and Git poop
+I'm currently doing an assignment that contains all things I've got so far through Odin project, and I will demonstrate html basics, how to use terminal and Git.